 With its distinctly old-Europe narrow streets lined with baroque churches, markets, busy squares and a healthy nightlife scene, Nice Old Town is a marriage of modern and historic.
 It has the beating heart of a modern French city with the elegance of the past.
 It is a charming visit on the way to the hustle and bustle of Nice.

 Saint-Jean-Cap-Ferrat is one of the most lovely places on the Mediterranean coast.
 Its peaceful setting, warm climate and privacy make it a favorite holiday destination of European aristocracy and international millionaires.
 The area is also known for its luxurious properties nestled amongst rich vegetation.
 Most of these homes include a private beach and locked gateways.
-Luxury travelers wishing this serene kind of abode in which to spend their French Riviera vacations might consider staying at Villa Kimia with its exceptional water view.
+Luxury travelers wishing for this serene kind of abode in which to spend their French Riviera vacations might consider staying at Villa O with its exceptional water view.
 Guests will enjoy the best amenities including a guest house, an outdoor infinity pool, cinema room, gym, indoor Jacuzzi and private elevator.

 Villefranche Sur Mer is one of the most stunning harbor towns in France.
 Its deep, crystalline water beckons luxury yachts to drop anchor here so their owners can enjoy the balmy breezes.
 Visitors can treat themselves to a day exploring the winding streets dotted with colorful houses, shops and eateries.
 There are many sights for history buffs such as the citadel founded by the Duke of Savoy in 1554 to guard the harbor.
-Travelers longing for the ever-present sun that shines on the Villefranchois area will enjoy staying at Villa Ariadne with its incredible view overlooking the most beautiful bay.
-This villa was once the residence of aristocratic families.
-It is truly spectacular and comes with an elevator, an outdoor heated pool, an indoor pool, a sauna, a hammam, indoor Jacuzzi and more.
-There is room for up to 18 guests.

 When vacationers want to step away from their Saint-Jean-Cap Ferrat mansions for an elegant dinner, any of these five culinary gems would fit the bill: